SEO for food blogs isn’t magic.

 Optimized and compressed images impact site speed and performance significantly by reducing the size of each image in a post or on a page while still delivering high-quality images.

 If you have a library of uncompressed images, install an image compression plugin, such as ShortPixel, right away.
 Not all image compression plugins are created equal though.
-To save you time, we’ve compiled a list of recommended WordPress plugins for food blogs.
+To save you time, we’ve compiled a list of our top recommended WordPress plugins for food blogs.

 16. Use an H1 Tag